Shivandru/Shivandru/README.md

 ⚛️ Some technologies that I love to work with, includes React.Js, Javascript, HTML5, CSS3.

-🚀 I have learned couple of CSS libraries like Chakra UI & TailWind.
+🚀 I have learned couple of CSS libraries like Chakra UI & TailWind Css.

 😃 My interest includes Web-Development.